Kykyp3/ProjectEuler-Task-3/README.md

 # ProjectEuler-Task-3
 Largest prime factor

-Solution depends on 2 factors (checked internet for some, but mainly):

-1. The largest prime factor of a number = number
+What I found - solution mainly depends on the fact The largest prime factor of a number < square root of number, thats' the main issue to limit brute force

-2. Smallest prime factor couldnt exceed the square root of number.
+Fastest algorithm Euler3_3 , thus broken for square numbers